-- You will NEED a driver if you are undergoing anesthesia.
-If you are arranging for transportation, you must travel with a responsible caregiver.
-If you have a “local” procedure without anesthesia, arranging for a driver is not an obligation, however, we can only discharge you under safe conditions.
+- We strongly suggest arranging for a driver to accompany you for the procedure.
+This is not an obligation.
+However, there are rare occasions that you may feel weak or dizzy after the injection.
+We can only discharge you under safe conditions.
 If you do drive yourself, you must identify a way to find transport home in case there is a problem.

 - Alert medical staff if you have a recent illness, take antibiotics or have any changes in health since the last clinic evaluation.